If we have learned that you may not be old enough to manage your own account:

-If you upload a copy of your ID, your ID will be securely stored, won’t be made public, and will be deleted after your date of birth is successfully verified.
+If you take or upload a photo of your ID, your ID will be securely stored, won’t be made public, and will be deleted after your date of birth is successfully verified.

 If you use a credit card, any temporary authorization will be fully refunded.

-Important: After you sign in to your Google Account, you’ll get instructions on how to directly upload a valid ID, enter credit card information, or use other methods of verification.
+Important: After you sign in to your Google Account, you’ll get instructions on how to directly take or upload a photo of your valid ID, enter credit card information, or use other methods of verification.
 Google will never ask you to provide this type of information in an email.